thewheat/covidbn-resources/Readme.md

 With the launch of the ART feature in the BruHealth application on 26 February 2022 that allows members of the public to report their ART results or request for ART kit supplies, members of the public no longer now need to call Talian Darussalam 123 to report their ART test results or request for ART kits.
 Completing the self-triage in the ART feature will also allow a case to be categorized according to Categories 1, 2A or 2B.

+**Usage of Bruhealth for ART Report & Discontinuation of http://www.moh.gov.bn/ARTReport website** ([Source: MoH Press Release 26th February 2022](https://www.moh.gov.bn/Lists/Latest%20news/NewDispForm.aspx?ID=1170))
+- BruHealth application now has an "ART" feature to report ART results in the BruHealth application
+- Use of the previously used ARTreport website has been discontinued
+- Members of the public are also reminded to update their health status in the BruHealth application daily to help the Ministry of Health to monitor your health.

 * * *